Engines, Tech & Hardware

 What the GPU Does

-Pipeline: Vertices -> Vertex Shader -> Rasterization -> Fragment Shader -> Pixels on Screen
+GPU Pipeline: Vertices → Vertex Shader → Rasterization → Fragment Shader → Pixels (parallel, thousands of cores)

 Pixels